justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 ### Template Syntax

-The syntax for templates is mostly just plain HTML.
+The syntax for templates is mostly just plain HTML, with special attribute name prefixes for setting properties and event listeners on elements.

 Templates must be well-formed HTML fragments.
 Since each template's strings are parsed separately as fragments, if an element is opened withing a template, it must be closed within the same template.

 Within the template strings, standard JavaScript template literal embedded expressions may be used.
 Expressions create bindings to DOM Parts, and must only